FF-Projects-UE/NDI_Android/README.md

 * NDI_Android_KVM_Keyboard

 ## SENDER USAGE
-* (Android) Start NSD service with your JNI solution.
-(Android Native fork has ready-to-use "EnableNsdService" function which implemented from us.)
+* (Only Android) Start NSD service with your JNI solution if you didn't.
+(Android Native has ready-to-use "EnableNsdService" function which implemented by us.)
 * Init NDIlib library if you didn't.
 * Create a sender object.
 * Send your Texture2D or Texture2D render target with respective function on "Set Timer by Event".